How to keep safe

 Know the person you are adding, there are so many fake profiles online.
 Do you really want strangers viewing your personal profile or your friends profiles?
 You could be making yourself or you family vulnerable if you allow just anyone to view your personal information.

 In many cases the default setting for social media sites is that all information that you post on the site is public.
+Take the time to read over terms and conditions.

 Would you give your personal information to a stranger on the street?